johngtait/ditabook/README.md

 Files
 -----

-I'm using the file extension .xml rather than .dita for the topic files to enable Github to present the files in a more readable way.
+I'm using the file extension .xml rather than .dita for the topic files to enable GitHub to present the files in a more readable way.
 I might switch in the future.

 License
 -------